emmanueljs1/nbe/NbE.lagda.md

     2 + 3

-You know how to reduce this term without needing to actually "run" the code in your object language ─ you can "evaluate" it to 5.
+You know how to reduce this term without needing to actually "run" the code in your object language ─ you can "evaluate" it to 5 on a piece of paper.
 That is the intuition behind normalization by evaluation.

 To actually formalize normalization by evaluation and prove its correctness in